edgio-docs/edgio-docs/guides/troubleshooting.md

 #### Backend Server Error

-If a request looks like the following, your backend server is either down, overloaded or has a whitelisting error.
+If a request looks like the following, your backend server is either down, overloaded or has an allowlist error.

 ![](/images/539-errors/backend-server-error.png?width=1000)